 Grams’ contributions to Princeton area history also included the following:

 Princeton Times-Republic, May 5, 1949 – “One of the most ambitious tree planting operations in this section of the state was completed Sunday when Henry Grams set out the last of 12,000 seedlings on his land about four miles west of the city on Highway 23.
 The land, which is part of the old Zabel farm, came under Mr. Grams’ ownership about eight years ago and since that time he has set out over 280,000 seedlings, mostly white and Norway pine, with a sprinkling of other trees, including some white cedars, which he planted Sunday.”

 Henry Grams was in the pine tree planting business and responsible for many of the pine stands we see today especially west of Princeton going toward Montello.
 (The U.S. government promoted pine trees for the sandy soil in our area.)
 He also had a Christmas tree business, which included a machine for baling the trees and a large truck for transporting them.
-The business continued into at least the late 1960s.
+The business continued into at least the 1970s.

 I have not done extensive research beyond 1940, but I do know from property records that Grams and his wife sold the east 31.5 feet of Lots 2 and 3 to their son Henry for $1,500 in June 1941.
 (Deeds, Volume 103, Page 535)

 Henry Grams Sr. sold his remaining property, along with the west 21 feet of Lots 4 and 5 in Block C, to his daughter Henrietta Clark for $5,000 in January 1964.
 (Deeds, Volume 180, Page 131) Son-in-law Russell “Red” Clark continued to operate the business, called Grams Implement by that time.